 Let a Plumber Flush Away Your Worries

 Don’t worry if you can’t figure out how to get your toilet to flush.
-Plumbers fix toilets daily, and they will be able to diagnose and remedy the situation in no time.
+Plumbers fix toilets daily, and they will diagnose and remedy the situation in no time.
 So, be sure to call Armor Plumbing as soon as you experience a problem with your plumbing, and we’ll send out one of our expert plumbers to clear your pipes.
-Our 24/7 emergency service means you can count on us day or night for your biggest plumbing woes.
+In addition, our 24/7 emergency service means you can count on us day or night for your biggest plumbing woes.

 There’s no plumbing issue too big or small for Armor Plumbing to handle.
 We take pride in offering quick and reliable service, and we’ll have your toilet flushing in a jiffy!
 Schedule service with us to learn more about possible reasons your toilet won’t flush and how to fix them.